connection with your use of our online features.

 After we have processed the matter, the data will initially be stored for any further enquiries.
 You have the right to request the erasure of the data at any time, otherwise, it will be erased after the matter has been fully resolved.
 The statutory retention periods shall in each case remain unaffected.

 The service we use if you wish to register for our events is Xing Events.
 Before you register, you must register with Xing Events and then transfer your particulars directly to Xing Events, from whom we then receive the participants’ data.
 Xing Events will process your data under its own responsibility and according to its own data protection provisions.
 If you do not wish to register on the basis of the use of your data by Xing Events, you can also contact us directly.

-By registering for an event, you automatically agree that photo and video recordings may be taken and published as part of the Hinterland of Things Conference.
-If this is not desired, the participant must actively contact the team of the Hinterland of Things Conference (email@example.com).
+By registering for an event, you automatically agree that photo and video recordings may be taken and published as part of any Hinterland of Things event.
+If this is not desired, the participant must actively contact the Hinterland of Things team (firstname.lastname@example.org).

 When you register for our newsletter, your email address will be used for information purposes until you opt out.
 You will also receive regular information by email on our current project topics as well as emails announcing special events, such as new surveys and activities.
 These emails may sometimes be personalised and individualised, based on the information we have on your person.